soliantconsulting/SimpleFM/README.md

 #### Manually

-Unpack the project in your project, and then require the classes in the classmap.
+Move the SimpleFM package in your project, and then require the classes in the classmap.

 ```
 foreach (require(/path/to/library/autoload_classmap.php') as $classPath) {